Linked List (Chain Storage)

 There are two main differences:

-Standard libraries in programming languages generally provide generics, meaning you can specify the
+Standard libraries in programming languages usually provide generics, allowing you to specify the

 val

-field in LeetCode's singly linked list nodes is only of type int.Standard libraries typically use doubly linked lists rather than singly linked lists.
-A singly linked list node only has one
+field is of type int only.Standard libraries generally use doubly linked lists instead of singly linked lists.
+A singly linked list node has only a

 next